 Return the registration form on on the back of the brochure with your check for $999.
 Please make the check payable to CBAI.
 Brochure and Registration Form Here.

-If you have any questions regarding the Human Resources Group, please call Melinda McClelland, vice president of Education and Special Events, at 800-736-2224 or via email at email@example.com.
+If you have any questions regarding the Human Resources Group, please contact Melinda McClelland, vice president of Education and Special Events, at 800-736-2224.

 Benefits of the human resources group

 - Improve the bank's operation practices

 - Form lasting relationships with non-competing human-resources personnel

 - Solve your most pressing problems

 - Obtain access to highly respected HR experts